 Each semester or quarter, the Fund will send a verification form to be completed by the financial aid or other appropriate department at the applicant’s school or training program.
 This form asks the school or training program to:

 After receiving the verification form from the school, the Fund sends a check to the school or training program for the tuition not covered by other aid.
-Each year, the Fund will pay a maximum tuition benefit:
+Each year, the Fund will pay a maximum tuition benefit (see Important Note: Benefit Are Taxable below):

 Tom’s daughter, Tracy, is planning to attend the state university and the annual tuition is $10,000 for both the Spring and Fall semesters.
 She has to pay $5,000 per semester for her tuition and has applied for all the federal, state and school-based scholarships and grants available.
 The Selection Panel of the Fund has determined that Tracy is eligible for up to $7,500 in annual tuition benefits from the Fund.